What Is Addiction?

-Addiction is a complex brain disease that affects millions of people every year and can happen to anyone, regardless of age, gender, race, occupation or financial status.1 Though the condition can be debilitating, addiction is treatable.
-Treatment has helped many people struggling with drug and alcohol addiction to live a life without compulsive substance use.
+Addiction is a complex brain disease that affects millions of people every year and can happen to anyone, regardless of age, gender, race, occupation or financial status.1 Though the condition can be debilitating and has profound long-term impacts on people’s lives, addiction can be treated and managed.
+Treatment has helped many individuals struggling with drug and alcohol addiction live lives without compulsive substance use.

 When diagnosed by a medical professional, alcoholism and drug addiction are more commonly known as substance use disorders (SUDs).
-Substance use disorders are characterized by the compulsive use of a substance despite the ample substance-related problems that such use leads to.2, 3
+Substance use disorders are characterized by the compulsive use of substances despite the ample substance-related problems that such use leads to.2,3

 There are several different types of addiction treatment available to help people recover from drug and alcohol addiction.
-Effective rehab treatment is commonly tailored to a person’s individual needs.7 With a person-centered approach to substance abuse treatment, teams can support both the physical health and mental well-being of a person.7 If you or a loved one is looking at substance abuse treatment options, this article will help you to learn more about what inpatient drug rehabilitation is and how it can be effective.
+Effective rehab treatment is commonly tailored to a person’s individual needs.4 With a whole-person approach to substance abuse treatment, teams can support both the physical health and mental well-being of a person.4 If you or a loved one is looking at substance abuse treatment options, this article will help you to learn more about what inpatient alcohol and drug rehabilitation is and how it can be effective.

 - 24-hour supervision and support in a safe environment.